nmccrea/nickmccrea.com/about.md

 title:      About Me
 ---

-I'm a software engineer and website-haver from Miami, Florida.
+I'm a software engineer, writer, and website-haver based in Miami, FL.

-I've worked at a few startups, lived abroad as a digital nomad, and attempted a couple ventures of my own.
-If any of that interests you there's more info on my [LinkedIn](https://www.linkedin.com/in/nickmccrea/){:target="_blank"}.
+I received my Bachelor's in Computer Engineering from the [University of Florida](http://www.ufl.edu/){:target="_blank"}.
+Since then I've worked primarily in web development in the startup environment.
+Most of that can be found [here](https://www.linkedin.com/in/nickmccrea/){:target="_blank"}.

-I received my Bachelor's degree in Computer Engineering from the [University of Florida](http://www.ufl.edu/){:target="_blank"} in 2010.
-I'm into space travel and the future of cities.
-I'm also a co-creator of [_Story of Miami_](https://www.storyofmiami.com/){:target="_blank"}, a Miami history serial podcast.
-I have a fat cat named Mr. Snuggles.
+I'm into space travel, AI, urban development, Miami history, and lots of other stuff.
+In my spare time I am co-creator of [_Story of Miami_](https://www.storyofmiami.com/){:target="_blank"}, a Miami history serial podcast.